 The Hypnos Grant Managing Group will select the recipients of the grants on the basis of the received applications.
 The decision of the Hypnos Grant Managing Group is final.
 A maximum of five grants can be awarded every year.
 Less than five grants will be given if less than five applicants are found eligible for the grant in a particular year.

-The Hypnos Grant Managing Group is made of three members:
+The Hypnos Grant Managing Group is made of 3 members:

 - Frank Stüber – Chairperson of the Department of Anaesthesiology at the University Hospital of Berne